-Using Terraform Cloud with CDKTF Python projects
+Using Terraform Cloud with CDKTF Python Projects

 1. Project Initialization & Authentication Setup